Active Biotech in brief

 the Israeli pharmaceutical company Teva for the development and commercialization

-in the EU for the treatment of multiple sclerosis.
-One additional clinical study will be
+of laquinimod.
+One additional clinical Phase III study (CONCERTO) will be

 completed prior to filing a new drug application (NDA) in the US.
 In 2012, Teva